-Robinson joined the faculty of the University of Illinois at Urbana-Champaign in 1989.
-He holds a University Swanlund Chair and is also the director of the Institute for Genomic Biology and director of the Bee Research Facility.
-He served as director of the Neuroscience Program from 2001-2011, leader of the Neural and Behavioral Plasticity Theme at the Institute for Genomic Biology from 2004-2011, and interim director from 2011-2012.
-He is the author or co-author of over 250 publications, including 26 published in Science or Nature; has been the recipient or co-recipient of over $42M in funding from the National Science Foundation, National Institutes of Health, US Department of Agriculture and private foundations; pioneered the application of genomics to the study of social behavior, led the effort to gain approval from the National Institutes of Health for sequencing the honey bee genome, and heads the Honey Bee Genome Sequencing Consortium.
-Robinson serves on the National Institute of Mental Health Advisory Council and has past and current appointments on scientific advisory boards for companies with significant interests in genomics.
-Dr. Robinson's honors include: University Scholar and member of the Center of Advanced Study at the University of Illinois; Burroughs Wellcome Innovation Award in Functional Genomics; Founders Memorial Award from the Entomological Society of America; Fulbright Senior Research Fellowship; Guggenheim Fellowship; NIH Pioneer Award; Fellow, Animal Behavior Society; Fellow, Entomological Society of America, Fellow, American Academy of Arts & Sciences; and member of the US National Academy of Sciences.
+Professor Robinson is the author or co-author of over 250 publications, including more than two dozen published in Science or Nature, and is the recipient or co-recipient of over $42 million in funding from the National Science Foundation, National Institutes of Health, U.S. Department of Agriculture, and private foundations.
+His research has been published in journals such as Proceedings of the National Academy of Sciences, Trends in Genetics, and Nature Reviews Genetics.
+In addition, he has pioneered the application of genomics to the study of social behavior, led the effort to gain approval from the National Institutes of Health for sequencing the honey bee genome, and directed the Honey Bee Genome Sequencing Consortium.
+His service leadership includes appointments on the National Institute of Mental Health Advisory Council and on scientific advisory boards for companies with significant interest in genomics.
+Among the honors and recognition Robinson has received are membership of the National Academy of Science, a Guggenheim Fellowship, Burroughs Wellcome Innovation Award in Functional Genomics, Founders Memorial Award from the Entomological Society of America, and the rare NIH Pioneer Award.